 ITALY: Also known as “winemaker’s foccacia”, this salty-sweet flatbread from Tuscany is traditionally made in the fall using grapes from the harvest.
 The dough has just of touch of sweetness, and some of the water is replaced with a sweet white wine (both of which makes the dough a little denser than the typical airy focaccia).
-You can top this with any fruit on hand; I also made a version with apples and nectarines, and a sprinkling of herbs de Provence.
+Next time, I think I’ll add some Gorgonzola.
+You could top this with any fruit on hand; I also made a version with apples and nectarines, and a sprinkling of herbs de Provence.
 Delizioso!

 - 450 g all purpose flour